sartaj/esops/README.md

-# esops - Declarative Infrastructure
+# esops - Decoupled Infrastructure

 Template generation with a twist: automatically add generated files to ignore files.